Riiven Threads

 The Eye That Learned

 In 1985 Minolta put autofocus inside a camera body and sold it as the Maxxum, and within two years the patents behind it were tangled in court.
 You tap a face on your phone screen and the image snaps sharp in under a second.
 That tap triggers more negotiated history than most treaties.
 The hard part of seeing was never the lens.
 Glass that sharp had existed for decades.
-What did not exist, all at once, was a chip that could read focus direction off an image, a motor that could stop without hunting, a physics linking blur to a number, and a legal truce letting rival firms use each other's pieces.
+What did not exist, all at once, was a chip that could read focus direction off an image, a motor that could stop without hunting, a physics linking blur to a number, and a court willing to price what one firm owed another for the idea.
 So why did a camera learn to see in 1987 and not in 1965?

 When the fields matured